AurelienConil/radiologic2/README.md

 Then all the others app are started inside this programm when it starts This programm has the ability to start and stop all the other programm

+# address of webpages
+address are in form of radiologic.local:<PORT> where PORT can be :
+ * 3000 : main web app
+ * 3001 : universalPlayer web app
+ * 3003 : vermuth

 # conf json files
 UserSettings.json and datajson.json will be created on the first run if non existent then, git update mechanism wont override it